International trade

 UN Trade and Development, UNCTADstat and the World Trade Organization.

-The quarter-on-quarter seasonally adjusted growth rate of services exports was estimated at 2.8% in Q3 2024 (the same as in Q2).
+The quarter-on-quarter seasonally adjusted growth rate of services exports was estimated at 4.9% in Q2 2025, after -1.0% in the previous quarter.

 UN Trade and Development, UNCTADstat and the World Trade Organization.